 This post is another in my series of group tests.
-It tests public tools that search across open access or otherwise free academic papers, theses and/or books.
+It tests public tools used for searching across open access (or otherwise free) academic papers, theses and/or books.

 I decided to re-visit the search: mongolian folk song.
-Not a sophisticated search, but the sort an undergraduate might initiate.
+It’s not a sophisticated search, but rather the sort that an undergraduate might initiate.
 JURN’s first ever group test, way back in 2009, used the same keywords.
 That old first test was perhaps rather hastily dashed off, but let it stand.
 Readers may be able to judge something of the progress (or not) made by search tools during the last six years, by roughly comparing the 2015 results with those of 2009.

 Note that I’ve also added some new search tools in this test, new since the last group test in July.
 The additions are CHORUS, SHARE, Q-Sensei, WorldWideScience, NDLtd, SciLit and EThOS.

 One especially worrying conclusion is the penetration of articles from certain publishers into several search services.
 Read the test for details.

 Search: mongolian folk song